sophiexingsu/wustl-latex-dissertation-template/README.md

 doing various things, feel free to update if you find any other useful tips.

+*extra explanatory text - there are many \ifelse statements within the LaTeX files which can be uncommented to get rid of most of the explanations

 *Captions - use the square brackets to keep the table of figures short, otherwise you'll end up with really really long table of figures, ref: http://tex.stackexchange.com/questions/11579/captions-for-figures-in-listoffigures